seschwar/mailkwds/x-label.1.md

 commands and outputs the modified message with the new X-Label header field at the bottom of the email header section to the standard output.

-This is quite useful for adding labels with a MDA by piping mail though x-label.

-x-label removes any duplicate labels and combines multiple X-Label header fields into a single one.
+x-label removes any duplicate labels and combines multiple X-Label header fields, which are assumed to have whitespace separated entries as labels, into a single one.

 # COMMANDS